rdashcr7/MMPBSA-calculations/README.md

-# MMPBSA-calculations
+📘 MMPBSA-Calculations
+🧬 Overview

-🧬 ΔG Binding Free Energy Calculation Using OpenMM and MMPBSA.py This repository provides a SLURM-compatible workflow for calculating the binding free energy (ΔG) between a ligand and a receptor using the MMPBSA.py tool from the AMBER suite.
-It integrates OpenMM-based molecular dynamics to perform simulations and generates input files automatically for MMPBSA analysis.
+This repository provides an automated workflow for estimating binding free energies (ΔG) between a ligand and a receptor using molecular dynamics with OpenMM and MMPBSA.py from AmberTools.
+It integrates simulation, topology generation, trajectory processing, and binding energy calculation in a SLURM-friendly pipeline.

+In addition to scripts for production workflows, the repository includes an interactive Jupyter notebook for visualization and exploratory analysis.

-📁 Repository Contents
+🗂️ Repository Contents

-run_mmpbsa.sh – Main SLURM script that performs:
+File / Script	Purpose
+run_MMPBSA.sh	Main SLURM script to run MD simulations and MMPBSA workflow ligand_receptor_binding.py	Python script for setting up and running solvated MD trajectories fix_traj.py	Generates dry topology files (*.prmtop) from MD outputs Animation.ipynb	Jupyter notebook for trajectory visualization and binding analysis README.md	This documentation

+✨ Note: The Jupyter notebook is part of the analysis layer and is useful for interactive inspection of results (animations).
+GitHub

+🚀 Features & Workflow

+This pipeline supports the following stages:

+1. Molecular Dynamics Simulation

-NVT MD simulation using OpenMM (via ligand_receptor_binding.py)
+Runs energy-minimization and dynamics using OpenMM

-NPT MD simulation using openMM (via ligand_receptor_binding.py)

-Parameter/topology file generation via ParmEd

-Trajectory conversion via mdconvert

-MMPBSA free energy calculation

-ligand_receptor_binding.py – Python script to simulate solvated MD for the ligand–receptor complex and output the trajectory.

-fix_traj.py - Python script to generate .prmtop files of complex

-What This Workflow Does -

-a) MD Simulation

-Runs a 50 ns NVT and a 50 ns NPT simulation for a receptor-ligand complex using OpenMM.
-The NPT trajectory is written to complex_trajectory.dcd, and final structures are saved as PDB files.
-These final files are stripped of water and ions.
-These are dry pdb files.
-The trajectory files if also stripped off water and ions and saved as trajectory_dry.dcd.
+Produces:

+complex_trajectory.dcd — full NPT trajectory

+Stripped PDB files (no solvent/ions)

+Dry stripped trajectory (trajectory_dry.dcd)
+GitHub

-b) Topology Generation for MMPBSA
+2. Topology Generation

-Uses ParmEd and ante-MMPBSA.py to create:
+Uses ParmEd and ante-MMPBSA.py

+Generates:

+complex.prmtop

+receptor.prmtop

-complex.prmtop, receptor.prmtop, ligand.prmtop (dry systems)
+ligand.prmtop
+(for the dry systems)
+GitHub

-Trajectory Conversion
+3. Trajectory Conversion

-Converts .dcd trajectory to AMBER-readable .nc format using mdconvert.
+Converts DCD to Amber-compatible NetCDF .nc format using mdconvert GitHub

-c) MMPBSA Analysis
+4. MMPBSA.py Free Energy Calculation

-Performs Poisson–Boltzmann (PB) binding energy calculations on the solvated trajectory using MMPBSA.py.
+Runs Poisson–Boltzmann (PB) energy estimation

+Optional Generalized Born (GB) support available by editing the input file mmpbsa.in GitHub

+📊 Jupyter Notebook — Animation.ipynb

+The included notebook provides additional capabilities:

+Interactive trajectory animation

+Plotting and comparison of structural metrics

+Visual inspection of simulations prior to energy analysis

+You can run this notebook locally with:

+jupyter notebook Animation.ipynb

+Since notebooks are especially helpful for interpretation and debugging, this file sits outside the SLURM workflow but complements it by enabling interactivity.
+GitHub

 🖥️ Prerequisites

+Ensure the following are available:

+Hardware

 HPC cluster with GPU access

+Software

-AmberTools installed (including MMPBSA.py, cpptraj, ante-MMPBSA.py)
+AmberTools (with MMPBSA.py, cpptraj, ante-MMPBSA.py)

-Python environment with:
+Python with:

-openmm, mdanalysis, numpy, scipy, parmed, openmmtools etc.
+openmm

+parmed

+mdanalysis

+numpy, scipy

+openmmtools

+(Optional) notebook dependencies for Jupyter

 ⚙️ How to Run

-Update the paths in run_mmpbsa.sh if needed (e.g., force field files, conda env path).

-Submit the job:
+1) Configure Paths

+Update run_MMPBSA.sh:

+Python environment

+Force field locations

+2) Submit SLURM Job
-sbatch run_mmpbsa.sh
+sbatch run_MMPBSA.sh

-📦 Output Files
+📦 Output Summary
+Binding Energy Results

-a) binding_energy.dat and similar .dat files for every 10 ns interval: Final binding free energy output
+binding_energy.dat and such files for each block of the analysis (e.g., every 10 ns)

-b) ligand_analysis.csv, receptor_analysis.csv, complex_analysis.csv: Structural properties from the NVT simulation (Rg, RMSD, distance, etc.)

-c) ligand_analysis_npt.csv, receptor_analysis_npt.csv, complex_analysis_npt.csv: Structural properties from the NPT simulation (Rg, RMSD, distance, etc.)
+Structural Metrics

+ligand_analysis*.csv, receptor_analysis*.csv, complex_analysis*.csv

+RMSD

+Radius of gyration

+Distance plots

+Amber Inputs

-d) .prmtop, .inpcrd, .nc: AMBER input files
+.prmtop, .inpcrd, .nc files

-e) complex_trajectory.dcd: Trajectory file from OpenMM
+Trajectories

+Full and stripped trajectories (.dcd, .nc)

-f) pdb files of ligand, receptor and complex stripped of water and ions
+Dry PDBs of ligand, receptor, and complex

 📌 Notes

-TIP3P water model is used.
+TIP3P water used by default

-Only PB solvation model is configured in mmpbsa.in, but GB can be easily added.
+Only PB solvation configured, GB is easily added

+Notebook assistance for post-analysis

 📬 Contact

-For questions, feel free to open an issue or contact the authors via email: rdash@email.sc.edu, JABBARI@cec.sc.edu.
+For questions or suggestions, please open an issue or reach out:

+🧑‍💻 rdash@email.sc.edu

+🧪 JABBARI@cec.sc.edu